The last Vigil episode offered sharks, sacrifices and an explosive finale – recap

 Gotcha, Oakley!

 Even the slipperiest villains are no match for our detective-on-land DS Longacre (Rose Leslie).
 A sigh of relief was exhaled when peace camp leader Ben Oakley (Cal MacAninch) found himself cornered by police just steps away from his asylum at the Chinese consulate.
 In a brief but effective investigation that would make Superintendent Hastings proud, Longacre confirms what we already know: Oakley wanted to publish the photo of a Russian spy within the Dunloch naval base in an effort to force nukes out of Scotland.
-He stole the photo from Jade (Lauren Lyle) and gave it to Russian intelligence officer Peter Ingles (Sam Redford), who then murdered Jade because of it.
+He took the photo from Jade (Lauren Lyle) and gave it to Russian intelligence officer Peter Ingles (Sam Redford), who then murdered Jade because of it.
 Oakley didn’t mean for Jade to get killed but as Longacre points out later in the episode, he certainly did nothing to stop it and so will be going to prison “for a long time” because of it.
 The detective also finally uncovers the hooded man in the photo (dun dun dun, it’s Doward.).
 Catch up, Longacre.

 More subterranean drama